dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/simple_pendulum/trajectory_optimization/ilqr/README.md

 ## Theory #

-The iterative linear quadratic regularizer (iLQR) is an extension of the LQR controller.
+The [iterative linear quadratic regularizer (iLQR) [1]](https://ieeexplore.ieee.org/abstract/document/6907001) is an extension of the LQR controller.
 The LQR controller linearizes the dynamics at a given state and and assumes that these linear dynamics are valid at every other system state as well.
-In contrast to that, the iLQR optimizaition method has the ability to take the full system dynamics into account and plan ahead by optimizing over a sequence of control inputs.
+In contrast to that, the iLQR optimization method has the ability to take the full system dynamics into account and plan ahead by optimizing over a sequence of control inputs.

 The algorithm can be described as: